We actively invest in infrastructure.

 Infratil ownership: 49.9%

-Vodafone provides these connections over an extensive national network of mobile towers and spectrum, fibre assets, and IoT networks.
-Vodafone also provides New Zealand’s largest 5G mobile network, offering 5G mobile services in more places, and covering more New Zealanders than any other provider.
+One NZ provides these connections over an extensive national network of mobile towers and spectrum, fibre assets, and IoT networks.
+One NZ also provides New Zealand’s largest 5G mobile network, offering 5G mobile services in more places, and covering more New Zealanders than any other provider.

 The 5G mobile network enables faster speeds, lower latency and expands the potential of connected devices.
 5G offers a leap forward in speed, reliability and connectivity.